 It will be assumed that a student has withdrawn from a course if they have not attended for three consecutive weeks unless we have been notified of the reasons for the absence.

-The Learner Support Fund is a limited amount of funding allocated to the service by the Skills Funding Agency (SFA) and Education Funding Agency (EFA) each year for Adult Skills courses.
-The service also sets aside a small amount of funding to support learners Asylum Seekers.
+The Learner Support Fund is a limited amount of funding allocated to the service by the Skills Funding Agency (SFA) and Education Funding Agency (EFA) each year for adult skills courses.
+The service also sets aside a small amount of funding to support learners who are asylum seekers.

 As this is a limited funding stream there is no entitlement to Learner Support Funds.
 For more information please see the attachment at the bottom of this page.

 |Mixed ability||Suitable for beginners and for learners with prior experience|

 |Level 1||Have some limited prior knowledge or experience|

 |Level 3||Equivalent to AS/A level|